AstarNetwork/astar-docs-v3/docs/use/how-to-guides/layer-2/bridge/Bridge-Astar-EVM.md

 ### From Astar zkEVM to Astar EVM:

 :::warning
-Please note that it takes around **6 hours** to complete a transfer from Astar zkEVM to Astar EVM.
+Please note that it takes around **6 hours** to complete a transfer from Astar zkEVM to Astar EVM due to LayerZero's block confirmation time.
 :::

 1. Select the token that you want to transfer and select `Astar zkEVM` for the **source network**;